Bodo

 - Literary Works

-- Bodo literature includes folk tales, poetry, and modern works that explore cultural themes and social issues.
+- Bodo literature includes poetry, folktales, and modern prose that reflect cultural themes and historical narratives.

 - Architectural Styles

-- Traditional Bodo architecture features bamboo and thatch structures, reflecting sustainable building practices.
+- Traditional Bodo architecture features bamboo and thatch constructions, reflecting sustainable building practices.

 - Scientific Contributions